Schema Definition

 const schema = new Struct<Person>({

-age: new Text(32) // TypeError: age should have a type that implements number encoding/decoding.
+age: text // TypeError: age should have a type that implements number encoding/decoding.

 });